Beyond the Badge

 If you were to conduct a survey for why staff chose careers with CDCR, chances are many would list retirement benefits as one of the top reasons.

-Walker retired as Correctional Counselor II (Specialist) from Wasco State Prison-Reception Center (WSP-RC) in February 2019.
+Walker retired as correctional counselor II (specialist) from Wasco State Prison-Reception Center (WSP-RC) in February 2019.
 She logged 11 years of state service after working 12 years as a Deputy Probation Officer for Kern County.

 She is the owner and operator of a small business called Kake Walker, where she specializes in creating beautiful and delicious cakes.

 Since retirement as a counselor, Walker has been able to focus on her business, teaching personal cake decorating classes and attending workshops to improve her skills.
-She created a YouTube channel during the COVID-19 pandemic, teaching people how to make celebration cakes while sequestered at home.

 A video of her making a cake in the likeness of actor Steve Harvey went viral, catching the attention of news organizations as well as the actor.
 The video was reposted to Harvey’s official website and social media account, garnering over 3.7 million views.

-Next, Walker can be seen on the new streaming show, “Foodtastic,” on Disney+, premiering December 15.
+Next, Walker can be seen on the new streaming show, “Foodtastic,” on Disney+, premiering Dec.
+15, 2021.

 After hearing the big news about the show, WSP-RC staff reached out to Walker to get more information about her inspiring post-retirement life.